miku/esbulk/docs/esbulk.md

 -------

 `-0`
-  set the number of replicas to 0 during indexing (this can speed up indexing significantly, the original value is restored at the end an may cause some delay until the cluster is green)
+  Set the number of replicas to 0 during indexing (this can speed up indexing significantly, the original value is restored at the end an may cause some delay until the cluster is green).

 `-cpuprofile` *filename*
   Write cpu profile to given filename.